abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 	/usr/lib
 	/usr/\*/lib
 	/usr/\*/\*/lib
+	/usr/\*/\*/\*/lib
-	/usr/\*/\*/\*/lib   ...so on till the max depth or in way of shell global star: 	/usr/\*\*/lib
+	...so on till the max depth, or in way of shell global star:
+	/usr/\*\*/lib
-So prefixing the relative path with ./ become l ./lib, will ensure only search /usr/lib (the first)
+So prefixing the relative path with **./** to be **l ./lib**, will ensure only search /usr/lib the first above

-In this way of having relative path explicitly stated, i.e. there's no any wildcard in the string, if being searched and **a directory is found** in current working dir, precisely there, then that directory content will entirely be listed automatically, while it'll be otherwise listed normally in deeper place else regardless of its type.
+In this way of having relative path explicitly put i.e. there's no wildcard in the string, if searching and matches **a directory** in current working dir, precisely there, then the directory content all will entirely be listed automatically, when it'll be otherwise listed itself in else deeper place regardless of its type.
-If the purpose is needed as another way of path specification above, e.g. in searching by wildcard pattern or some depth searches, put -l option or -l followed by number of depth contained in a directory found.
+If such need arise otherwise way of path specification above; i.e. searching by wildcard pattern or some depth searches, put -l option or -l followed by number of depth of directory found.
-E.g to have it shown more certain depth add the number, -l3 option will show to 3 directory plies of every  directory found and to show entirely put number 0, e.g. l -l0 lib*
+E.g to have it shown more certain depth add the number, -l3 option will show to 3 directory plies for every  directory found and to show entirely put number 0, e.g. l -l0 lib*

 Control the limited search depth by option -1..99[-1..99],  e.g: